 Inhibitor occurrence may be increased by vehicle modifications.
 For example, the 12V energy management system on the vehicle is designed to allow the engine to shut down only if the current drain is less than 70A.
 High current loads may lead to this threshold being exceeded.
 In addition, engine stops will be inhibited if the Battery state of charge is below 68%, which may occur if added electrical loads are active during key off periods.
+Once disabled, battery state of charge needs to be greater than 70% to reenable Start-Stop.
 When installing extra peripherals, be aware of the continuous/quiescent current drain of such equipment, even when in Off or Standby mode.
 Any module should not draw more than 5mA in electrical load when off.
 If current draw is high at key off, a different battery system should be considered instead of the standard fit battery system.
-The AGM 2 x 80Ah twin system which has been engineered to work with Start-Stop, should be considered if electrical loads will be high at engine run and engine off but total key off load including Ford systems must not exceed 90mA.
+The AGM 2 x 80Ah twin system which has been engineered to work with Start-Stop, should be considered if electrical loads will be high at engine run and engine off but total key off load including Ford systems must not exceed 100mA.